 - Try making solid contact with the ball at all times

-A professional pool player will have multiple cues for the different game types they would wish to play, most would carry a special cue for breaking, a just tip cue to get the best accuracy in the game, and a regular cue stick that can play throughout the entire game.
+A professional pool player will have numerous cues for the various game types they intend to play; most would carry a special cue for breaking, a just-tip cue to acquire the highest precision possible, and a conventional cue stick that can be used for the duration of the game.